Frequently Asked Questions

 Each and every one of us has a responsibility to ensure that we do everything possible to protect and recover species at risk.
 Be aware of the Act, learn about aquatic species at risk and take steps to ensure that any activities, work or projects you undertake comply with the Act and won’t harm species at risk.

 You can also get involved through the Habitat Stewardship Program which sponsors local initiatives to protect species at risk.
-For more information, visit the HSP site at www.ec.gc.ca/hsp-pih/.
+For more information, visit the Habitat Stewardship Program for Aquatic Species at Risk site.

 About the Species at Risk Act and commercial fishing